Playbook

 Categorized keyword research list

-A categorized keyword table (problem / user / action / feature / location) with volume and competition estimates and a relevance note per term, plus a marked 5-to-10 keyword focus set.
+A categorized keyword table (problem, user, action, feature, location) with a numeric volume and competition estimate and a relevance note for every term, plus a focus set of exactly the size you choose, marked in the table.

 20 credits